-Some cheeses exceed contaminant levels recommended by EUFebruary 19th, 2013 in Health /
+Some cheeses exceed contaminant levels recommended by EUFebruary 19, 2013 in Medicine & Health / Health

 Researchers at the University of Las Palmas de Gran Canaria (Spain) have analysed more than 60 brands of cheese commonly available in supermarkets.
 The concentration of organochloride contaminants in the majority of the samples was lower than levels set by European legislation, but in a few cases it was higher.
 The scientists recommend that an eye is kept on polychlorinated biphenyls as they are carcinogenic.
 The majority of these compound concentrations appeared in organic cheeses.

 "In general, chloride contaminant residue levels were low in the cheese samples that we analysed, complying with limits set out by Spanish and European legislation, except in a few cases," as explained to SINC by Luis Domínguez-Boada and Octavio Pérez-Luzardo, those in charge of the Environment and Health Research Group (Toxicology Unit) of the University of Las Palmas de Gran Canaria.

 For more than a year, a team at the university analysed 61 common brands of cheese (54 conventional and 7 organic) and they found that in a small amount the 'dioxin-like polychlorinated biphenyls' (dioxin-like PCBs or DL-PCBs) exceeded EU-established levels.

 Recommendations state that levels of this contaminant should not exceed 3 picograms WHO-TEQ per gram of cheese fat, but in some samples up to 76 pg WHO-TEQ/g were detected.
 The TEQ (toxic equivalent) value is a toxicity measurement promoted by the World Health Organisation (WHO).